Film that Travels: the Effects of X-rays

 UPDATE - November 2019

-CT (computed tomography) scanners—the machines your checked luggage is typically subject to—is starting to be used for carry-on bags at the security checkpoint in some airports.
+CT (computed tomography) scanners — the machines your checked luggage is typically subject to — are starting to be used for carry-on bags at the security checkpoint in some airports.
 The TSA says its goal is to eventually have these machines at every security checkpoint in US airports, with over 300 machines being fully deployed by 2020.

 These machines will damage your film!
 To avoid any risk of fogging your unprocessed film (including loaded cameras), always request that your carry-on be hand-inspected at the airport security check point.
 Remember, this risk of damage only applies to unprocessed film.